JimmyKenMerchant/jimmy-branding/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Several codes of 'SENOR', a WebGL library are derived from Mozilla Developer Network (https://github.com/mdn/webgl-examples).
-The license is under Creative Commons Zero v1.0 Universal (https://github.com/mdn/webgl-examples/blob/gh-pages/LICENSE).
+Several codes of 'SENOR', a WebGL library are derived from Mozilla Developer Network, <https://github.com/mdn/webgl-examples> .
+The license is under Creative Commons Zero v1.0 Universal, <https://github.com/mdn/webgl-examples/blob/gh-pages/LICENSE> .
 This license is compatible with GPLv2 or later.

 == Changelog ==